 SECTION 1.
 PLACE OF MEETINGS

-Meetings of members shall be held at the principal office of the corporation or at such other place or places as may be designated from time to time by resolution of the Board of Directors.
+Meetings of Members shall be held at the principal office of the corporation or at such other place or places as may be designated from time to time by resolution of the Board of Directors.

 SECTION 2.
 REGULAR MEETINGS

-A regular meeting of members shall be held on the first Thursday of December, at 6:00 PM, for the purpose of electing officers and directors and transacting other business as may come before the meeting.
+A regular meeting of Members shall be held one day a year for the purpose of electing Officers and directors and transacting other business as may come before the meeting.
 The candidates receiving the highest number of votes shall be elected.
-Each voting member shall case one vote.
-The annual meeting of members for the purpose of electing officers and directors shall be deemed a regular meeting.
+Each voting Member shall have one vote.
+The annual meeting of Members for the purpose of electing Officers and directors shall be deemed a General Membership meeting.

-Other regular meetings of the members shall be held on the first Thursday of each month, at 6:30 PM.

-If the day fixed for a regular meeting falls on a legal holiday, such meeting shall be held at the same hour and place on the next Thursday.

 SECTION 3.
 SPECIAL MEETINGS OF MEMBERS

-Special meetings of the members shall be called by the Board of Directors, the Chairperson of the Board, or the President of the corporation, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the members.
+Special meetings of the Members shall be called by the Board of Directors or the President of the corporation, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the Members.

 SECTION 4.
 NOTICE OF MEETINGS

-Unless otherwise provided by the Articles of Incorporation, these Bylaws, or provisions of law, notice stating the place, day and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than seven (7) nor more than fifty (50) days before the date of the meeting, either personally or by mail, by or at the direction of the President, or the Secretary, or the persons calling the meeting, to each member entitled to vote at such meeting.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his or her address as it appears on the records of the corporation, with postage prepaid.
-Personal notification includes notification by telephone or by facsimile machine, provided however, in the case of facsimile notification, the member to be contacted shall acknowledge personal receipt of the facsimile notice by a return message or telephone call within twenty-four hours of the first facsimile transmission.
+Unless otherwise provided by the Articles of Incorporation, these Bylaws, or provisions of law, notice stating the place, day and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not less than seven (7) nor more than fifty (50) days before the date of the meeting, either personally by mail or email, or other means of approved communications, by or at the direction of the President, or the Secretary, or the persons calling the meeting, to each Member entitled to vote at such meeting.
+If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the Member at his or her address as it appears on the records of the corporation, with postage prepaid.
+Personal notification includes notification by telephone or by email or other means of approved communications, , provided however, in the case of email notification, the Member to be contacted shall acknowledge personal receipt of the notice by a return message or telephone call within twenty-four hours of the first transmission.

-The notice of any meeting of members at which officers or directors are to be elected shall also state the names of all those who are nominees or candidate for election to the board at the time notice is given.
+The notice of any meeting of Members at which Officers or Directors are to be elected shall also state the names of all those who are nominees or candidate for election to the Board at the time notice is given.

-Whenever any notice of a meeting is required to be given to any member of this corporation under provisions of the Articles of Incorporation, these Bylaws, or the law of this state, a waiver of notice in writing signed by the member whether before or after the time of the meeting, shall be equivalent to the giving of such notice.
+Whenever any notice of a meeting is required to be given to any Member of this corporation under provisions of the Articles of Incorporation, these Bylaws, or the law of this state, a waiver of notice in writing signed by the Member whether before or after the time of the meeting, shall be equivalent to the giving of such notice.

 SECTION 5.
 QUORUM FOR MEETINGS

-A quorum shall consist of 7 of the voting members of the corporation.
+A quorum shall consist of seven (7) of the voting Members of the corporation.

-Except as otherwise provided under the Articles of Incorporation, these Bylaws, or provisions of law, no business shall be considered by the members at any meeting at which the required quorum is not present, and the only motion which the Chair shall entertain at such meeting is a motion to adjourn.
+Except as otherwise provided under the Articles of Incorporation, these Bylaws, or provisions of law, no business shall be considered by the Members at any meeting at which the required quorum is not present, and the only motion which the President shall entertain at such meeting is a motion to adjourn.

 SECTION 6.
 MAJORITY ACTION AS MEMBERSHIP ACTION